ChanithaAbey/Commit-Bot/README.md

    ```

 ## Usage
-Run the script with Node.js:
+Move all files into cloned repo and Run the script with Node.js:
 ```bash
 node index.js
 ```